UHF-MOD AM/FM Modulation

 - Frequency modulation and demodulation (simultaneous),

-for narrow-band specs - Dual-modulator (signal output) configuration
+- Dual-modulator (signal output) configuration

 - Harmonic sideband analysis (2 sidebands)